 Turman is an illustrator, muralist, fine artist and screenprinter well-known for creating distinctive visuals that have become iconic representations of local landmarks, craft breweries, eating establishments, charity events, music venues and biking groups, to name just a few.
 Notable recent work includes outdoor murals on downtown Minneapolis’ Butcher & the Boar restaurant and Sisyphus Brewery; promotional materials for Red Bull; work for Surly Brewing; graphics for Sierra Nevada Brewing, Peace Coffee, the Current and Radio K; and covers for Bicycle Times Magazine.
 Visit adamturman.com for more information.

 The 18 x 24 commemorative poster, a limited number of signed 18 x 24 screen prints,

 11 x 14 screen prints and other merchandise featuring the art are now available for purchase.
 Proceeds support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve State Fair buildings, grounds and educational programs.

-The 2013 Minnesota State Fair Commemorative Art will be the tenth in a series of artwork created annually for the fair.
-In past years, Minnesota artists have included: Steve Johnson and Lou Fancher (2004), Mary GrandPré (2005), Nancy Carlson (2006), Michael Birawer (2007), Edie Abnet (2008), Leo Stans (2009), Deborah Voyda Rogers (2010), Steve Thomas (2011) and Joe Heffron (2012).
-A gallery of past artwork is available here.
+The 2015 Minnesota State Fair Commemorative Art will be the 12th in a series of artwork created annually for the Great Minnesota Get-Together.
+In past years, Minnesota artists have included: Steve Johnson and Lou Fancher (2004), Mary GrandPré (2005), Nancy Carlson (2006), Michael Birawer (2007), Edie Abnet (2008), Leo Stans (2009), Deborah Voyda Rogers (2010), Steve Thomas (2011), Joe Heffron (2012), Marie Olofsdotter (2013) and Emily L. Taylor (2014).
+View a gallery of past artwork.